gissilabs/charts/bitwardenrs/README.md

 nodeSelector | Node selector | Map | Empty
 tolerations | Tolerations | Array | Empty
 affinity | Affinity | Map | Empty

+### License
+This Chart is dual Licensed Apachev2 and GPLv3 Licenses are available in their respective license files.